 Internal decorations Visually inspected.
-There are wallpaper, timber lined and paintwork finishes throughout.
+There are wallpapered, timber lined and paintwork finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-There is an LPG tank in the rear garden serving the central heating.
+The meter and fuse box are located within the hall cupboard.
+Gas No mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Plumbers pipework, where visible, is of PVC and copper materials.
-Bathroom fittings comprise a bath with mixer shower over, WC and wash hand basin.
-Shower room fittings comprise a cubicle with mixer shower, WC and wash hand basin.
+Plumbers pipework, where visible is of PVC and copper materials.
+Shower room fittings comprises a shower cubicle with electric shower, W.C. and wash hand basin.
+En-suite shower room fittings comprise a cubicle with electric shower, W.C. and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by means of a full LPG fired central heating system to radiators.
-This is fired by the Worcester combination boiler which is located within the kitchen.
-This system also serves the hot water supply.
+Space heating is by means of electric heaters and panel heaters to rooms throughout.
+Hot water is provided by an electric 'instantaneous at the point of use' system. instantaneous at the point of use system.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is connected to the main public sewer.
+Fire smoke and hurglar clarms Visually inspected Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.